theoliverlear/Programming-Paradigms/Assignment One/src/Program Write-Up Document.md

 *Listing 1: Test Program Class*

-The Test Program Class (Listing 1) is responsible for testing the functionality of the program.
-You can find the main method in this class where test cases are executed to validate the correctness of the program.
+The test class is meant to show the functionality of the program.
+It is not a representation of the game itself, but rather it has the functionality for the game using object-oriented design.
+You will see many print statements showing the methods as well as the modular nature of certain data fields.

 ## Other Classes

-### Class 1
+### Crewmember.java

 ```java
 // Class 1